 |Advantage||High initial accuracy||Highly accurate measurement with a strong respiratory flow|

-For general practitioners, paediatricians and pulmonologists who perform spirometry exclusively in their practice rooms, a stationary spirometer is suitable.
-The tabletop spirometers are often equipped with an integrated thermal printer via which the data can be printed out immediately.
-Some devices can also be connected to the practice PC and are equipped with a GDT interface so that the measured values can be transferred to the practice software.
-An example for a PC spirometer is the New Spirolab from MIR, which is supplied directly with the appropriate spirometry software.
+For general practitioners, paediatricians and pulmonologists who perform spirometry tests exclusively in their medical practice, a stationary spirometer is a suitable piece of equipment.
+Tabletop spirometers are often equipped with an integrated thermal printer via which the data from the pulmonary function test can be printed out immediately.
+Some devices can also be connected to the practice PC and are equipped with a GDT interface so that the measured values of the lung function test can be transferred to the practice software.
+In our shop, you will find the NDD Easy on-PC Spirometer which is a fully integrated, PC spirometer.

-Nowadays, special bacterial-viral filters are available for many spirometers to prevent the device from becoming contaminated during lung function testing.
+Nowadays, special bacterial-viral filters are available for many spirometers to prevent the spirometry equipment from becoming contaminated during lung function tests.
 The disposable filters are changed after each patient so that no transmission of infection can occur.
-There are ready-made spirometry filters that already include the mouthpiece and those that require an additional disposable mouthpiece to be added.
+In our shop, you will find a range of spirometry filters that either come complete with mouthpiece or necessitate the use of an additional disposable mouthpiece.

 We offer a wide range of spirometers such as digital spirometers and handheld spirometers for reliable measurement results and every need.
 Whether it's an inexpensive entry-level model or a feature-rich professional model - we have the right device for every requirement.

-In addition, we offer the matching accessories for your handheld, PC-based, digital or desktio device - from the mouthpiece to the disposable nasal clamp to the reusable turbine.
-You can find these and many other general and specialist diagnostics and medical equipment in addition to therapy and wellness products in the category Diagnostics.
+In addition, we offer a range of compatible accessories for your handheld, PC-based, digital or desktop device - from mouthpieces to Single-Use Nose Clips and reusable turbines.
+You will find these and a wide range of general and specialised diagnostic and medical equipment, along with therapy and wellness products, in the Diagnostics category.